Force Sensing Resistor (FSR) with Arduino.

 To find out whether your FSR is working correctly simply connect it to a multimeter.
 You can use alligator test leads to connect the exposed leads of the sensor to a multimeter and put the multimeter in resistance (Ω) measuring mode.
 If the FSR is working properly, you should see the resistance value on the multimeter change when you press the sensor.

-Connecting FSR to Arduino.
+Connecting a force sensing resistor to Arduino.

 The force applied to FSR can be measured using a microcontroller like Arduino by creating a voltage divider circuit with the FSR and a pull-down resistor.
 This circuit creates a variable voltage output that can be read by the analog to digital converter (ADC) of the microcontroller as illustrated below.